Transfer Credit FAQ for Cornell College

 How do I know if a course will transfer to Cornell?

-File the petition.
-Generally speaking, the College will accept liberal arts courses equivalent or similar to those offered by Cornell, provided they are completed through regionally-accredited colleges or universities, don't represent a repetition of coursework you've already completed, and are passed with grades of C (not C-) or higher.
+Before you register for a course at another institution, be sure to file a petition for transfer of credit for each course you plan to transfer.
+Generally speaking, the college will accept liberal arts courses equivalent or similar to those offered by Cornell, provided that they are completed through accredited colleges and universities, don’t represent a repetition of coursework you’ve already received credit for, and are passed with a grade of C or higher.

 What do you mean by "liberal arts" courses?

-You should be looking for broad-based courses in the humanities, fine arts, natural or social sciences similar to those offered at Cornell.
-Overly specialized or technical courses, or those in disciplines beyond Cornell's curriculum should be avoided.
-A course in the maintenance and repair of farm machinery may be valuable to you, but we won't accept it as part of your Cornell degree.
+You should be looking for broad-based courses in the humanities, fine arts, natural or social sciences similar to those offered by Cornell.
+Overly specialized or technical courses, or those in disciplines beyond Cornell’s curriculum, should be avoided.
+A course in medical terminology or farm machinery may be valuable to you as you prepare for medical school or a career in agriculture, but it will likely not be accepted as part of your Cornell degree.

 How will transfer credit affect my GPA?